wolfgangmauer/valaDevelop/README.md

 An IDE for developing vala applications/libraries, much like monoDevelop for C#

 ### Dependencies
-For all features/performance to work, you need libvala-0.46 (https://gitlab.gnome.org/GNOME/vala/tree/wip/fast-vapi)

 Ubuntu >= 18.04, valac >= 0.40
 Elementary >= 5.0, valac >= 0.40